Activity Intolerance Nursing Care Plan

 Download this Activity Intolerance Nursing Care Plan nurses in assessing, planning, implementing, and evaluating the care provided to patients with activity intolerance.

-Assess the patient's medical history, current health status, and activity levels using standardized tools to identify limitations and challenges.
+A nursing assessment of the patient's medical history, current health status, vital signs, blood pressure, and activity levels using standardized tools to identify limitations and challenges.

 Establish measurable and realistic goals that focus on improving the patient's ability to engage in physical activity.
 Goals should be specific, measurable, achievable, relevant, and time-bound (SMART).

 Outline a comprehensive plan of nursing interventions to address the identified issues.
-Include therapeutic exercises, mobility assistance, pain management strategies, and patient education on energy conservation techniques.
+Include therapeutic exercises, mobility assistance, and pain management strategies.

 Assess patient progress towards goals regularly.
 Use measures to evaluate the effectiveness of interventions.
 Modify the care plan as needed.